elman23/elman23.github.io/UnderTheWire/groot.md

 Mode                LastWriteTime         Length Name
 ----                -------------         ------ ----
 -a----        8/21/2020   1:24 PM              0 _rules
 ```

-`groot7:star-lord_rules`
+The credentials for the next level are hence: `groot7:star-lord_rules`.

 ## Groot 7 -> 8

-The password for groot8 is the name of the dll, as depicted in the registry, associated with the “applockerfltr” service PLUS the name of the file on the desktop.
+The password for `groot8` is the name of the DLL, as depicted in the registry, associated with the `"applockerfltr"` service PLUS the name of the file on the desktop.

-NOTE:
+**NOTE**:
 – The password will be lowercase no matter how it appears on the screen.
-– If the name of the dll is “abc.dll” and the file on the desktop is named “\_1234”, the password would be “abc_1234”.
+– If the name of the dll is `"abc.dll"` and the file on the desktop is named `"_1234"`, the password would be `"abc_1234"`.

 ---

+We first try with `Get-Service`:

 ```
 PS C:\users\Groot7\desktop> get-service applockerfltr | select -property *